Interview by Rocio Frausto

 1. Defying gravity in a zero-g environment originates the epic final showdown in the Battle Room.
 Featuring more than 300,000 ships simultaneously on screen.
 With a strong cast that includes Harrison Ford, Ben Kingsley and Hailee Steinfeld.
 What were some of the technical obstacles that you anticipated when creating a fantasy world for Enders Game that was predefined by the successful novel written by Orson Scott Card?

 Well, I guess the first obstacle was the sheer amount of screens, volumetric displays and holographs that would need to be designed, animated and composited in a very short time frame.
-My buddy Ash Thorp, working with production designers Ben Procter and Sean Haworth, had already designed a ton, and had done an amazingly stellar job of setting the design tone for the film.
+My friend Ash Thorp - working with production designers Ben Procter and Sean Haworth had already designed an extensive amount and done an amazing job of setting the design tone for the film.
 I was brought on board to design and animate new hero screens to tell the story for the final shots in the film.
 Our obstacle is always making sure the graphics, while being complicated and dynamic, support and enhance the story while also blending with the look and production design of the film.

 With G-Creative, we were lucky enough to have a dream team of elite film UI artists, comprised of Ash Thorp, Navarro Parker, Paul Beaudry, Ben Myers, Alasdair Wilson, and Ryan Cashman.
 We also collaborated with the geniuses of Goldtooth to pull off the immense amount of graphics required in the end battle sequence.

 What types of discussions did you have with the director and VFX team during the development stage for Enders Game?